MNicehouse/OMAG/README.md

 Online Maturity Assessment Generator saves consulting professionals time and effort by streamlining the assessment process and providing actionable insights.
 It's a powerful tool that can help organizations identify areas for growth and improvement, and ultimately achieve their goals.

 # Tech Stack
-We developed our Webapp with the Ruby on Rails Framework Python and deployed it with Heroku.
+We developed our Webapp with the Ruby on Rails Framework deployed it with Heroku.
 Please check our site here: http://www.omag.site/

 # Database Schema